Bodleian Library

 The world-famous Bodleian Libraries is a must-see cultural destination in the heart of Oxford.

-The Bodleian Library was founded by Sir Thomas Bodley and officially opened in 1602.
-Since then the Bodleian Libraries has grown to be the largest academic library system in the UK.
-In its reading rooms generations of famous scholars have studied through the ages, amongst them monarchs, Nobel Prize winners, British Prime Ministers and writers including Oscar Wilde, C.S.
+The Bodleian Library was founded by Sir Thomas Bodley and officially opened in 1602, making it one of the oldest libraries in Europe.
+Since then, the Bodleian Libraries has grown to be the largest academic library system in the UK, primarily serving as the principal library for the University of Oxford.
+Generations of famous scholars have studied in its reading rooms through the ages, amongst them monarchs, Nobel Prize winners and writers, including Oscar Wilde, C.S.
 Lewis and J.R.R.
 Tolkien.

 The Library is open all year round, except at Christmas, New Year and Easter, when they close on certain days.
-Please visit Tours of the Bodleian libraries for updated opening times and bookings.
+Please visit the Bodleian libraries website for updated opening times and bookings.

 Admission and tickets

 Please note: access to the reading rooms is via several flights of stairs only.
-Due to restrictions within the reading rooms, they are unfortunately unable to welcome children under the age of 11 on the guided tours.
+Due to restrictions within the reading rooms, they are unfortunately unable to welcome children under the age of 11 on the guided library tours, but tours like the Children’s Literature Tour are perfect for families.

 Address: